Are you excited about a romantic Venice getaway?

 Top Recommended Romantic Venetian Restaurants

-There are five restaurants that over look the Grand Canal; Bancogiro Stretch.
+Five restaurants over look the Grand Canal; Bancogiro Stretch.
 Bar Naranzaria, Caffe Vergnano, Osteria al Pescador, Bar Ristorante Bancogiro, and Bar Ancora that invite you to have a stunning view of the canal.

 A popular place at night is St. Mark’s Square.
 There are restaurants and live bands.
 It is a bit crowded, but a wonderful experience!
-But personally I enjoyed St. Mark’s Square in the morning before most people are awake.
+Personally, I think that St. Mark’s Square in the morning is a better way to experience the romantic Venice atmosphere.

 How Long Should We Stay In Venice

-Should you stay in Venice your whole honeymoon or other trip?
+Should you stay in Venice your whole honeymoon or other trips?
 No, you should plan maybe two or three days, but you can do most sites in Venice in a relatively short time.

 What Other Italy Cities Are Romantic